winglang/wing/docs/04-resources/secret.md

 ### Simulator (`sim`)

 When using a secret in Wing's simulator, a secrets file must be added to your home directory at `~/.wing/secrets.json`.
+The simulator will look up secrets in this file by their `name`.
 Secrets should be saved in a JSON format:

 ```json